2300090309/sathvikreddy-3316/README.md

-API is Application Programming Interface, that allows different software applications to communicate with each other.
-It enables developers to access specific features or data from a service without needing to understand its complex internal operations.
+"API stands for Application Programming Interface.
+It allows different software applications to communicate with each other.
+Think of it like a bridge that lets developers access specific features or data from a service without needing to understand all its internal workings.

-For example chatgpt is a service from OpenAI.
-If you want to use chatgpt like features in your own application, you will need to use API from OpenAI.
-Service providers sell their API subsciptions.
-OpenAI API will cost you depending on how much you use it.
+For example, ChatGPT is a service from OpenAI.
+If I want to use ChatGPT-like features in my own app or website, I’ll need to use their API—which usually comes with a cost depending on how much I use it.

-This video is exciting because we have a way to get the API from an AI that will not cost anything.
-We can use AI for free in our own application.
+But here’s the exciting part: in this video, I’ll show you how to get access to an AI API completely for free!
+Yes, you can use AI in your own application without paying anything.

-Imagine if you are a wordpress developer or react js developer, you can integrate AI in your own website without paying anything.
-You can integrate AI in your clients websites.
-All you have to do is to get a free API key from a provider.
+If you're a WordPress developer or ReactJS developer, this is a game-changer.
+You can now integrate AI into your own or your client’s websites—at zero cost.
+All you need is a free API key from a provider.

-Now i can get the key from gemini platform also, but that will cost me.
-So I will use a free API provider that allows us to use AI API for free.
-So let's make our own AI Chatbot with gemini API (100% Free!).
+While Gemini API is one of the available options, it usually comes with usage limits or charges.
+That’s why I’ll show you how to use a free API provider to create your own AI chatbot with Gemini API—100% free!"